MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 keyboard is set to get the data from the keyboard.
 Thus by using 'WASD' keys, you can control the car.
 Speed, steering, and braking are controlled by the keyboard and are adjusted dynamically by the user.

+joystick is also used to input command to the controller.
+For this, the node is focused on using an easy to use joystick.
+Thus it is both easy and conveniant for the user to control the car.

 controller use this keyboard input and send it to the car using the CAN Bus.
 The bus is updated every 20ms even if the speed and other element remain unchanged.
 Indeed, the car natively supports an "alive" counter that is incremented every 20ms.